Nandanam metro station

 Nandanam is an underground metro station on the North-South Corridor of the Blue Line of Chennai Metro in Chennai, India.
 This station serves the neighbourhoods of Nandanam and T. Nagar.
-The station has a length of 230 to 250 meters.
+It has a length of 230 to 250 meters.

-This metro station will be serving as an interchange with the upcoming Yellow Line under Phase 2 of Chennai Metro and is slated to be commercialized on March 2027.
+This metro station will serve as an interchange with the upcoming Yellow Line under Phase 2 of Chennai Metro and is slated to be commercialized on June 2028.